Chapter 8. Collections and Enumerators

 5{ ... }

-Here’s how you might use CInterfaceArray
+Here’s how you might use CInterfaceArray in code:

 1void GetPrimes(CInterfaceArray<IPrimeCalc>* prgCalc) {